Meta's new AI is skilled at a ruthless, power-seeking game

 It's the latest evolution in artificial intelligence, which has experienced rapid advancements in recent years that have led to dystopian inventions, from chatbots becoming humanlike, to AI-created art becoming hyper-realistic, to killer drones.

+Artificial intelligence-created art has been able to trick experienced contest judges, prompting ethical debates.

-Many of those advances have happened in rapid succession, experts said, due to advances in natural language processing and sophisticated algorithms that can analyze large troves of text.
+Many of those advances have happened in rapid succession, experts said, due to advances in natural language processing and sophisticated algorithms that can analyse large troves of text.

 Meta's research team decided to create something to test how advanced language models could get, hoping to create an AI that "would be generally impressive to the community," said Noam Brown, a scientist on Meta's AI research team.